 Before the semester begins:

-2-- Enroll in Legal Externships (for 2 or 3 credits) (this is the fieldwork component of BAL) or
+2-- Enroll in Legal Externships (for 2 or 3 credits) (this is the fieldwork component of BAL) ***If you are a second or third time externship taker just enroll in the Legal Externship Course and you will be contacted by a faculty supervised fieldwork instructor.

 At the beginning of the semester: